How to Plant Asparagus, How to Grow Asparagus, Harvesting Asparagus

 How to Grow Asparagus

-Leave a distance of 4 feet, center to center, between the trenches.
+Leave a distance of 4 feet, center to center, between the trenches, if planting more than one row of asparagus.

 Asparagus thrives in neutral soil, with a pH of about 7.0.

-If a soil test shows the trench soil is too acid, sweeten it with ground limestone.
+If a soil test shows the trench soil in your asparagus bed is too acid, sweeten it with ground limestone.

-Then add 4 inches of aged compost in the bottom of the trench, which will keep the plants well fed for years.
+Step 4.
+Then add 4 inches of aged compost in the bottom of the asparagus trench, which will keep the plants well fed for years.

-Fan the roots out like the arms of an octopus.
+Step 7.
+Fan the asparagus roots out like the arms of an octopus.

 Caring for an Asparagus Bed

-As the summer progresses, pull in more soil from the sides of the trenches until it is filled in completely.
+As the summer progresses, pull in more soil from the sides of the trenches until the asparagus bed is filled in completely.

 Every three months or so, dress the rows of growing asparagus with a handful of 10-10-10 fertilizer for each plant.